spiral/docs/component/files.md

 # Files and Directories
-The framework provides the simple component to work with filesystem.
+The framework provides a simple component to work with the filesystem.
 The component is available in all of the application bundles.

 ## Directory Registry
-Most of spiral components rely of the directory registry instead of hard-coded paths.
+Most of the spiral components rely on the directory registry instead of hard-coded paths.
 The registry represented using `Spiral\Boot\DirectoriesInterface`.

 You can configure application specific directories in the app enterpoint (app.php):